newcleo-dev-team/lbh15/docs/source/learn_more.rst

 ===============================

 This section describes a simple, but meaningful example application where the *lbh15* package features are exploited.
+This simple model is useful for the setup of chemistry control of lead.
+The use of standard and uniform data is essential into this context to ensure comparability of results.

 A generic volume of liquid lead is subjected to a constant heat dissipation.
 At a specified time, instantaneously, a heat load is applied that remains constant for the rest of the simulation.